suman0013/NH_FE/SPRING_BOOT_MIGRATION_PLAN.md

-# Spring Boot Migration Plan for Namhatta Management System
+# Spring Boot Migration Plan for Namahatta Management System

 ## Overview
-This document provides a detailed, task-based migration plan to move the Namhatta Management System backend from Node.js/Express to Spring Boot while maintaining 100% functionality and API compatibility.
+This document provides a detailed, task-based migration plan to move the Namahatta Management System backend from Node.js/Express to Spring Boot while maintaining 100% functionality and API compatibility.
 The migration uses the **same PostgreSQL database** with no schema changes required.

 ## Why Spring Boot Migration?